 Fairview Slopes

-The original ground floor 780 sq ft 1 bed, 1 bath apartment had minimal storage space, featured outdated finishes, and a small kitchen.
+The original 780 square feet 1 bed and 1 bath apartment had minimal storage space, featured outdated finishes, and a small kitchen.
 In order to bring light and airiness into the kitchen space, we removed the partition wall that separated the living room and extended the counter.
 The fridge was also repositioned and cleverly concealed behind the entry hallway.

 The materials selected were kept to a minimum and consistent throughout the apartment: Ceaserstone counters and white oak for the millwork and flooring.
-The Superwhite marble encompasses the entire kitchen backsplash.
+The Superwhite marble encompasses the entire kitchen backsplash, making an impressive yet understated statement that anchors the room.

 SCOPE — Renovation